Spring Vinyl Deck Inspection Checklist

 Next Step: Inspection of Vinyl Decks and Structures

 Here are the suggested areas you should inspect each spring to ensure that your vinyl deck (or another outdoor structure) is still functioning optimally after winter:

 - Check that gutters are still securely attached to the building.

-- Check flashing along the edge of the deck (attached to building) for security.
+- Check flashing along the edge of the deck (attached to the building) for security.

 - Check caulking around entryways, perimeters, and posts.
 Re-caulk if needed.

 - Check trim for looseness or deterioration or insect damage.

 - Check deck slope by letting the water run onto the deck (from a hose or a large bucketful).
 Water should flow away from the structure towards the edge of the deck.

 - Check the stability of stairs – there shouldn’t be any softness or springiness.